-The equivalent level of safety will be achieved given the size, weight, speed of the UAS as well as the location where it is operated.
 Because of the lack of flammable fuel, any risk associated with these operations is far less than those presently presented with conventional aircraft operating at or below 500 AGL.
 In addition, the low-altitude operations of the UAS will ensure separation between these small UAS operations and the operations of conventional aircraft that must comply with Section 91.119.

-14 C.F.R. § 91.121: ALTIMETER SETTINGS
+F. 14 C.F.R. § 91.121: Altimeter Settings

 This regulation requires each person operating an aircraft to maintain cruising altitude by reference to an altimeter that is set "... to the elevation of the departure airport or an appropriate altimeter setting available before departure."
 As the UAS may not have a barometric altimeter, but instead a GPS altitude read out, an exemption may be needed.
-An equivalent level of safety will be achieved by the operator, pursuant to the operating manuals.
+An equivalent level of safety will be achieved by the operator, pursuant to following the confidentially submitted manual.
+Furthermore, many other petitions have been granted allowing GPS to be used in lieu of an altimeter setting.

-14 C.F.R. § 91.151(A): FUEL REQUIREMENTS FOR FLIGHT IN VFR CONDITIONS
+G. 14 C.F.R. § 91.151(a): Fuel Requirements for Flight in VFR Conditions